omgol411/disobind/README.md

 Each row contains the UniProt ID, start, and end UniProt residue positions for each of the two protein sequence fragments.

+To run a Disobind prediction only, provide the input as:
 `UniProt_ID1,start1,end1,UniProt_ID2,start2,end2`.

+To run a Disobind+AF2 prediction, provide the input as:
+`UniProt_ID1,start1,end1,UniProt_ID2,start2,end2,AF2_struct_file_path,AF2_pkl_file_path`.

 As an example see `example/test.csv`.